Fvenyuy-Estel/sam-py-ecom/Specification.md

 **To initialize the sample Hello World application**

 1. Open up the folder directory in which you would want your SAM application to be created in the editor of your choice be it sublime text, VS code etc. But in my case am using VS code.
-2. In your command line, run the following
+2. In your command line, run the following:

 ```
    sam init
 ```

-1. The AWS SAM CLI will guide you through initializing a new application.
+3. The AWS SAM CLI will guide you through initializing a new application.
 Configure the following:

    * Select AWS Quick Start Templates to choose a starting template.